lorentzkim/misao-chan/README.md

 ## Installation

-Copy/move config.example.js to config.js, edit its contents to suit your needs, and then simply run "node misao-chan.js".
+Copy/move config.example.js to config.js, edit its contents to suit your needs, and then simply run

+    node app.js

 ## Modules